Research Studentship in Ammonia Sprays

 This will be done in collaboration with industrial partner Convergent Science Inc. Its CONVERGE CFD software is used by companies globally, and the model development undertaken in this project will be coded in its commercial modelling software (computational fluid dynamics (CFD)).
 This will be used to develop models for ammonia spray breakup, mixing, and emissions formation upon combustion.
 This will all happen in parallel with Ammospray experimental program and will ensure that the project's utility well beyond the project itself, with the models developed being available to be used by any of the global users of the software.

-This studentship is open to Home students (full award – home fees plus stipend).
-Full details of the eligibility requirements can be found on the UK Research and Innovation website.
+This studentship is funded through the UK Engineering and Physical Sciences Research Council (EPSRC) Doctoral Training Partnership and is open to both UK students (full award – fees plus stipend) and EU students (partial award – fees only).
+Full details of the EPSRC eligibility requirements can be found here.

 Prospective candidates will be judged according to how well they meet the following criteria: